Peyote Drug Addiction Symptoms, Side Effects, and Treatment Types

-Peyote (“buttons,” “mesc,” “cactus”) is a cactus plant consumed for its hallucinogenic properties and ability to alter a user’s thoughts, feelings, and perceptions 1.
-The top of the cactus plant that protrudes from the ground (the crown) consists of “buttons” in disc shape that are brewed in tea, liquefied and swallowed, or eaten raw.
-Intoxicating effects from these peyote buttons may begin within 20 to 90 minutes and may last for up to 12 hours 2.
+Peyote (“buttons,” “mesc,” “cactus”) is a cactus plant consumed for its hallucinogenic properties and ability to alter a user’s thoughts, feelings, and perceptions.1 The top of the cactus plant that protrudes from the ground (the crown) consists of “buttons” in a disc shape that are brewed in tea, liquefied and swallowed, or eaten raw.
+The intoxicating effects of these peyote buttons may begin within 20 to 90 minutes after use and may last for up to 12 hours.2

-Mescaline is the primary psychoactive alkaloid substance present in peyote, and is responsible for causing users to see or sense things that are not present 2.
+Mescaline is the primary psychoactive alkaloid substance present in peyote, and it is responsible for causing users to see or sense things that are not present.2

 Peyote has been used for centuries as a part of spiritual and religious rituals, particularly by Native Americans in northern Mexico and the southwestern United States.
 It is also sometimes used recreationally for its hallucinogenic “high.”

-Though researchers do not fully understand how hallucinogens affect the brain and body, it appears that they alter communication between the neurotransmitters in the brain and spinal cord that control mood and sensory perception, as well as several physical processes like sleep and muscle control 2.
-As a result, hallucinogens can cause changes in perception and mood.
-The pleasurable experience of having a person’s mood and senses altered may lead to abuse of peyote.
+Though researchers do not fully understand how hallucinogens affect the brain and body, it appears that they alter communication between the neurotransmitters in the brain and spinal cord that control mood and sensory perception, as well as impacting several physical processes, such as sleep and muscle control.2 As a result, hallucinogens can cause changes in perception and mood.
+The pleasurable experience of having one’s mood and senses altered may lead a person to abuse peyote.

 In some cases, users may increase the amount or frequency of their peyote use.
 Over time, abuse of the drug may negatively impact a person’s life.
-Professionals refer to a set of 11 symptoms, called a “substance use disorder,” to determine the severity of a person’s drug use.
+Professionals refer to a set of 11 symptoms—which they describe as a “substance use disorder”—to determine the severity of a person’s drug use.

-- Taking larger amounts of the drug over time.
+- Taking larger amounts of a drug over time.

 - Failure to cut down.

-- Spending long amounts of time obtaining, using, or recovering from the drug.
+- Spending long amounts of time obtaining, using, or recovering from a drug.

 - Failing to uphold responsibilities at work, home, or school because of drug use.